Celo VPN is overpriced, underperforming, and provides an unpleasant VPN experience, but it does have some good things going for it.

 It did, however, say that the ShadowSocks proxy “works 100% of the time in China.”
 ShadowSocks is an open-source encryption used to bypass censorship in China, which isn’t strictly a VPN but rather a proxy with no privacy or anonymity features.

-You do have to head to the website and download it from there and follow the tutorial, but if China is what you need a VPN for, the extra effort might be worth it.
+You do have to head to the Celo VPN website and download the proxy from there and follow the tutorial.
 Just remember that ShadowSocks is not a VPN.

 It claims a no-logs policy, which means it isn’t tracking what you download or stream, or what sites you visit.
 This is a must for any VPN.